-Boots Corner footfall data
+Boots Corner pedestrian and cyclist data collection

-We commissioned a private data collection company to record pedestrian footfall, cyclist counts, number of people sitting down, number of bicycles parked, and number of wheelchairs in the Boots Corner area, on four separate weeks:
+We commissioned a private data collection company to record pedestrian footfall, cyclist counts, number of people sitting down, number of bicycles parked, and number of wheelchairs in the Boots Corner area, on four separate survey weeks:

 |Week 1||14,657 total pedestrian movements|